ukhsa-collaboration/standards-api/docs/spectral-rules/index.md

 ### Severity overrides

-Some OpenAPI definitions produced by platforms like [pygeoapi][11] might struggle to meet every **MUST** requirement.
+Some OpenAPI definitions produced by platforms like [pygeoapi][6] might struggle to meet every **MUST** requirement.
 This is often because these issues are outside the consuming team's direct control, as fixes would require upstream contributions or maintaining a fork.
 To accommodate this, as of version `0.4.0` of the ruleset, a custom rule `override-severity-pygeoapi` has been added to relax the severity of certain rules when an OpenAPI document is identified as being generated by pygeoapi.

-See [severity overrides][12] for more information.
+See [severity overrides][7] for more information.

 ### CI/CD Github Actions

-The following is a sample Github actions job which can be used as an example of setting up linting as part of you CI/CD pipeline.
+The following is a sample Github Actions job which sets up linting as part of your CI/CD pipeline, using the `redocly.yaml` configuration stored in your repository.

 <!-- {% raw %} -->